broadinstitute/sparklespray/README.md

 ```

 You can go the google cloud console, under "StackDriver" select "logging".
+Then, make sure that "GCE VM Instance" and "All logs" are selected in the
-Here you should see a list of log messages from across your entire project
+first and seconds dropdowns under the search box.
+Here you should see a
+list of log messages from all VMs within your project.
+To limit the output
-with a search box at the top.
+to that from a single task, use the search box.

-For this example, entering "label:kubeque-task-id:myjob.0" will show you
+For example, entering "label:kubeque-task-id:myjob.0" will show you
 only the feed from task "0" (the first one) of the job submitted with id
 "myjob".

 # The crazy steps neccessary to view progress